Madhavi009/CodeClauseInternship_To-do-List/README.md

 To do list

-Genreal steps to follow when creating a project
+General steps to follow the project